Duan Chenggang: Career

 After graduation in 1983, Duan became an official at Chongqing Machine Tool Industry Co., Ltd..
 He worked in the Chongqing Jiangbei District Committee of the Communist Youth League of China between January 1985 and May 1994.
 He joined the Chinese Communist Party (CCP) in June 1985.
 In March 1998, he became director of the Office of the CCP Chongqing Jiangbei District Committee, and held that office until April 2001, when he was appointed head of the United Front Work Department.
 He was elevated to vice governor of the district in February 2003.
 In December 2006, he was named acting governor of Banan District, confirmed in February 2007.
 He was deputy party secretary and director of the Management Committee of Chongqing North New Zone in January 2014, in addition to serving as deputy party secretary and deputy director of the Management Committee of Liangjiang New Area.
 He was promoted to party secretary of Yubei District in May 2016.
 He was appointed party secretary and director of the Management Committee of Chongqing Liangjiang New Area in October 2018 and was admitted to standing committee member of the CCP Chongqing Municipal Committee, the city's top authority.
 In January 2022, he took office as vice chairman of the Chongqing Municipal Committee of the Chinese People's Political Consultative Conference, the provincial advisory body.

 Downfall

 On 31 March 2025, Duan was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On September 28, he was stripped of his posts within the CCP and in the public office.

+On 28 July 2026, Duan was sentenced to life imprisonment for taking bribes at the Guangzhou Intermediate People's Court.